airtai/fastagency/docs/docs/en/user-guide/adapters/nats/index.md

     gunicorn main_2_mesop:app -b 0.0.0.0:8888 --reload
     ```

+!!! danger "Currently not working on **Windows**"
+    The above command is currently not working on **Windows**, because gunicorn is not supported.
+Please use the alternative method below to start the application:
+    ```
+    pip install waitress
+    waitress-serve --listen=0.0.0.0:8888 main_2_mesop:app
+    ```

 This command starts the Mesop web interface using Gunicorn, a production-grade WSGI server.
 The -b flag specifies the binding address and port, and the --reload flag enables auto-reloading.

 ### Output